 The Portas do Sol viewpoint

 Perfectly located along the road between the cathedral and the castle, the Portas do Sol viewpoint is one of the best in Lisbon.
 It is also one of the most popular, with views of the Tagus estuary and red-tiled roofs.

 The number 28 tram is not only one of the oldest in Lisbon, it is also one of the most popular and most scenic routes.
 Winding its way through the Alfama, Baixa, Graca, and Estrela districts, the tram’s tiny body allows it to follow the narrow, steep streets.
 While it provides an exceptional overview of the city and makes for a perfect tour, beware of pickpockets.

 Wander in the Alleyways

-To get a real taste for Lisbon life, explore of the alleys off the main streets.
+To get a real taste of Lisbon life, explore the alleys off the main streets.
 Here, you’ll find local shops, private homes, and incredible street art that the average tourist won’t see.

 Miradouro da Graça viewpoint

 The Miradouro da Graça viewpoint is a popular viewpoint as it has beautiful views of the castle.
 It is located at the edge of a shaded park, near the number 28 tram line.
 The surrounding local neighborhood is a great place to stop for local pastries or coffee.